kohana/core/guide/kohana/tutorials/library-kohana.md

 ## Install Kohana

-[Download and install the Kohana framework](install) onto your system; from this point on, we'll be referring to the location of the Kohana libraries as the `kohana` directory.
+[Download and install the Kohana framework](install); from this point on, we'll be referring to the location of the Kohana libraries as the `kohana` directory.

 ## Create a common setup file

 Since `index.php` and `include.php` will duplicate a lot of code, we're going to move that code to a third file, `common.php`.
-The bulk of the code is unchanged; we've changed the install check to exit after rather than return after rendering, and removed the request execution.
+The bulk of the code is unchanged; we've changed the install check to exit rather than return after rendering, and removed the request execution.

 The new file creates the initial request object, rather than fully executing the request, so that, if you do define routes, the `Request::$initial` variable will be set up correctly.